EthanNgawaka/exploration/waves/1D-wave-eqn/README.md

 *Finally* we have something that looks pretty ok.

 ## Performance
 This terribly quick and dirty implementation is not the most performant code possible by far, but still runs pretty well for what it is.
 I can spawn 150 instances of our WaterSim object and still get 150fps while simply simulating wave propagation. *Interacting* with the simulation is another deal entirely.
 Whenever a wave is interacted with, the entire set of points is iterated over, making it extremely inefficient.
 Interacting with all 150 waves at once can simply crash the program, even just 10 tanks the fps.
-Obviously this is simply because of the way I've done it here specifically.
+Obviously this is because of the way I've done it here specifically.
 One would never use this approach in a game or something, maybe only applying the Gaussian to close neighbours or other various speed ups.

 ## Final thoughts
 In the end this was surprisingly simple, an afternoon of wrapping my head around finite difference differentiation and another of banging it out in code.
 While the actual implementation leaves a lot to be desired, the foundations are there.
-I will probably end up coming back and doing some work with shaders and particles to try touch it up but for now the mesmerising motion of simple harmonic motion will have to do.
+I will probably end up coming back and doing some work with shaders and particles to try touch it up but for now the mesmerising movement of simple harmonic motion will have to do.

-I'm going to go on further into the world of fluid simulation so this was just me getting my toes wet but I'm pretty confident that you'd be hard pressed to find something that runs this fast and produces effects this nice.
+I'm going to go on further into the world of fluid simulation so this was just me getting my toes wet but I'm pretty confident that you'd be hard pressed to find something that runs this fast for how good it looks (or at least could look).

 ## Further Explorations
 - Rendering: Shaders and particles to *actually* water nicely.